Penswer/Peak-Everything/README.md

 Download BepInEx from [this link](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.3) \
 Extract the contents into the PEAK game directory accessed through Steam>>Peak>>Manage>>Browse Local Files \
 Run the game once \
+Make sure you have DearImGuiInjection also installed from [here](https://thunderstore.io/c/peak/p/penswer/DearImGuiInjection/) \
-Download and extract this package \
+Download and extract **this** package \
-Place Everything.dll and the ImGui folder into your plugins directory located in BepInEx>>Plugins inside your PEAK directory \
+Place Everything.dll into your plugins directory located in BepInEx>>Plugins inside your PEAK directory \
 Start the game in DX12 mode (not vulkan) \
 ??? \
 Profit